My Essential Alaska Travel Resources :

 There are a lot of travel companies out there, but some are better than others.
 These are my favorite websites and resources to help plan an incredible trip to the 49th State.
 For flights, I recommend using WayAway or Hopper to compare the cheapest dates to travel to Alaska.
 Car rentals, arguably the best way to see Alaska, are best through Discover Cars!
 I always use AGODA for hotels.
 They have an easy-to-use platform where you can compare the best rates.
 To keep cell phone service if you're traveling internationally, I always use Airalo’s easy to purchase eSIM’s (no installation required).
 For fun things to do, I recommend Viator to find the best tours in the area, otherwise Klook also does the trick.
 Just in case, Safetywing is the insurance I always use for travel insurance.
 Lastly, my Alaska packing list for your travels to the Last Frontier.
 Getting to Kodiak & Where to Stay

-7 Best Things to Do on Kodiak
+7 Best Things to Do in Kodiak

 1. Fishing